zammad/zammad-org/src/en/reference/rest-api/cti.md

 Zammad hasn't configured one or both options, the return will be empty.

 ::: info
-This has to be supported by your PBX in order to work.
+This has to be supported by your PBX to work.
 :::

 #### Reject blocked caller ids